Membership is by invitation only and limited to professional mediators and arbitrators

 professionalism and reputation as a neutral within his/her firm.

-The final decision to approve or decline membership rests with the Executive Director and the
+Following above due diligence, the final decision to approve or decline membership rests with the Executive Director and the

-firm affiliated with both the AAJ
+firms affiliated with both the AAJ

 (Plaintiff Bar) and DRI